 Isabelle Lynch is a doctoral student in Art History at the University of Pennsylvania where she is specializing in contemporary art.
 She studied Art History at McGill University in Montreal (MA in Art History) and at the University of Ottawa (BA in Philosophy and History and Theory of Art).
 Previously, she worked as a curatorial assistant at Vancouver’s The Polygon Gallery and at the Art Museum at the University of Toronto.
 She has also worked as an educator at McGill University, the National Gallery of Canada, and the Icelandic Art Center.
 Recently, she co-curated (with Sophie Lynch) the exhibition Blood, Sweat, Tears at the Art Gallery of Guelph and was the recipient of the the 2016 Middlebrook Prize for Young Canadian Curators.
 She co-curated Loose Ends in fall 2017 with Jessica Hough.

 Ginny Duncan is an MA student in the History of Art department at the University of Pennsylvania.
 Her research focus is in American art from the first half of the 20th century.
-She previously worked as a Production Associate in the Digital Media department at the Whitney Museum of American Art.
+She is currently the Women Artists Project intern in the Office of the Curator at the Penn Art Collection.
+Previously, she worked as a Production Associate in the Digital Media department at the Whitney Museum of American Art.
 She was also a curatorial intern at the Whitney for the exhibition Grant Wood: American Gothic and Other Fables.
 She received her BA in Art History from Vassar College, and wrote her senior honors thesis on Thomas Hart Benton and his America Today mural.

 Laurel McLaughlin is a doctoral student in the History of Art at Bryn Mawr College working with Homay King.
 She earned a BA in Art History and English from Wake Forest University (2013), an MA with Distinction from The Courtauld Institute of Art (2015), and an MA from Bryn Mawr College (2017).
 Her research focuses on contemporary performance that engages theories of identity, embodiment, and feminism.
 She is currently a Curatorial Assistant at the Pennsylvania Academy of the Fine Arts working on the upcoming retrospective, Rina Banerjee: Make Me a Summary of the World, and the Ridgway Curatorial Fellow at Bryn Mawr College for Tania El Khoury’s current exhibition Camp Pause.
 She recently co-curated the exhibitions Infinite Spaces: Rediscovering PAFA’s Permanent Collection and SWARM. (featuring the work of Didier William and Nestor Armando Gil/ Taller Workshop) at the Pennsylvania Academy of the Fine Arts.
 For the Incubation Series, Laurel has co-curated Flooding with Tamir Williams at AUTOMAT Gallery, passages with Francesca Ferrari at FJORD Gallery, and the performance event, Playing the Rules, with Jessica Hough at Vox Populi.